 - Reliable cell phone

-- Ability to secure appropriate and local housing
+- Ability to secure appropriate housing in the local area

-- Willingness to submit to background and reference check
+- Willingness to submit to background and reference checks.

-- Desire to connect with kids on a weekly basis.
+- Desire to connect with youth ages 6-18 on a weekly basis.

-- Experience with outdoor education; possibly including primitive skills, mentoring, or other child care models
+- Experience with outdoor education (e.g. traditional skills, mentoring, or other childcare models)

 - Ethical (strong personal and work ethic)